hashgraph/hedera-hcs-sxc-java/README.md

 ## Docker

-Docker is a convenient way of starting a number of individual components, we use it extensively in the `settlement-demo` example, but also to start up the `hcs-relay` and `Artemis MQ` components when necessary.
+Docker is a convenient way of starting a number of individual components, we use it extensively in the `settlement-demo` example, but also to start up the `hcs-sxc-relay` and `Artemis MQ` components when necessary.
 Below is an example `docker-compose.yml` file for this purpose.
 You may wish to extend it with your own application-specific images if necessary.

 ```
 version: '3.3'
 services:
-  hcs-queue:
+  hcs-sxc-queue:
-    container_name: hcs-queue
+    container_name: hcs-sxc-queue
     image: vromero/activemq-artemis:2.10.1-alpine
     restart: on-failure
     ports: